Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 **Note: There are NO spaces between the tabname and entry name, only a colon**

-## STEP 1: Hidden entries
+## STEP 1: Building block: Hidden entries
 You can create hidden entries that will not be shown in SuperSlicer but that you can use to combine later when creating the final visible profile.
-As per the above example of BRAND-A PETG, I can create an entry for \"common PETG"\ that contains settings that I would like to always use when printing PETG (NOT brand specific for instance).
-Such a hidden entry is made by putting the entry name between asterix' \*\, like so:
+I can create an entry for \"common PETG"\ that contains settings that I would like to always use when printing PETG (NOT brand specific for instance).
+Such a hidden entry is made by putting the entry name between asterix' \*, like so:

-``[filament:*common PETG*]``
+**``[filament:*common PETG*]``**
+**NOTE: Minde the Asterix at the beginning and and of the entry name!!!**

 Items that you can include in the common part are for instance:
 - bridge_fan_speed